 How Much Does It Really Cost to Run a Car?

-Vehicle Excise Duty
+Vehicle Excise Duty (VED)

+You can find the full VED rules and figures on the HMRC website.
+The calculations here can get pretty complicated when you're comparing your options.
 Take your time and get your sums right.
 That CO2-belching sports monstrosity might look the business on the forecourt.
 It won't seem so pretty when it's choking the life out of your wallet, though.